swat-ds/liblab/_posts/2016-12-13-hazlett-s-blog-post.md

 the computer is, I say no. Sure, the pictures do not correspond

 to my plants’ physical reality anymore.
-But at a not-too- distant
+But at a not-too-distant

 point in the past, those _were_ actually my plants.
 As Gitelman